rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h3 id="b-11"> ☑️ Step 11.  ❖  Part B review. </h3>

+In this part, we drew the status bar below the buffer!
+We'll implement features to our status bar as we go on.

-The complete code for Part A is available [here](https://github.com/rooftop-media/ktty-tutorial/blob/main/version1.0/part_B.js) .
+The complete code for Part B is available [here](https://github.com/rooftop-media/ktty-tutorial/blob/main/version1.0/part_B.js) .

 <br/><br/><br/><br/><br/><br/><br/><br/>